Variables and types¶

 is computed in parallel to avoid being in the critical path.
 The exception are

-the verification statements like asserts and printing statatements like puts
+the verification statements like asserts and printing statatements like puts.

 These statements are gated or not performed if any of the inputs is invalid.
 To

-command can be appended before and as a
+ignore the valid check, the always command can be appended before and as a

 result the statments will evaluate every cycle independent of the reset/valid